Skip to main content

 The mechanism of action for omega-3s lies in their ability to influence the production of signaling molecules called eicosanoids.
 Cell membranes are composed of various fatty acids, and the type of fatty acid available determines the type of eicosanoids produced.

-When the diet is high in omega-6 (common in processed foods and vegetable oils), the body produces pro-inflammatory eicosanoids.
+When the diet is high in omega-6 fatty acids (common in processed foods and vegetable oils), the body produces pro-inflammatory eicosanoids.
 Conversely, when the diet is rich in omega-3s, they are incorporated into cell membranes and, when the inflammatory cascade is triggered, are converted into anti-inflammatory eicosanoids and other mediators like resolvins and protectins.
 These compounds actively help to resolve inflammation, calming the process down once it is no longer needed.

 This biochemical action has direct implications for perimenopausal well-being.
 The mood-stabilizing effects of omega-3s are linked to both their anti-inflammatory properties within the brain and their role in maintaining the fluidity of neuronal membranes, which is essential for effective neurotransmitter signaling.